PramodKumarYadav/swapi/README.md

 # VERSION CONTROL :
 I use the inbuilt function in intelliJ to add a GIT repository for version control using (VCS -.GIT.).
 Once done, I push the changes to remote using command line to my github repository (https://github.com/PramodKumarYadav/swapi/)

+# Happy learning!
 With all this, you have a solid framework that you can enhance upon to add sort of tests and functions that you want to build upon for testing Swapi.
-# Happy learning!
+Happy learning.